How to Effectively Control Mice Infestations

 Mice build nests in warm and secluded areas of your home, such as attics, crawl spaces, or wall voids.
 These nests are typically made of shredded materials like paper, cloth, and insulation.
 Due to their rapid breeding capabilities, it’s essential to address a mouse infestation as soon as possible.
 A female mouse can reproduce up to 10 litters per year, with each litter containing 5-12 babies.

-See also Identifying the Signs of a Rodent Infestation: A Comprehensive Guide
+See also Uncovering the Telltale Signs of a Rodent Infestation in Your Home

 Food Preferences of Mice